 ARE TECHNICAL SKILLS NECESSARY TO BE A GOOD MENTOR?

 Not at all!
-The most important skills a Clubhouse Mentor can possess is patience and a willingness to try new things, side-by-side with members.
+The most important skills a Clubhouse Mentor can possess are patience and a willingness to try new things, side-by-side with members.
 The Clubhouse is not exclusively about gaining technical skills; It’s also about building self-confidence, exploring creativity, and gaining life skills.
 We know that the most powerful thing for youth to see is your willingness to learn right alongside them.

 WHAT KIND OF TRAINING CAN I EXPECT ONCE I SIGN UP TO BE A MENTOR?

 Each Mentor receives an orientation to The Clubhouse, as well as a tour of The Clubhouse space.
-There is also ongoing support and training from the Flagship’s Mentor Program Manager Jeff Rogers and there is also always staff on-site while members and mentors are in the Clubhouse.
+There is also ongoing support and training from the Flagship’s Mentor Program Manager and there is also always staff on-site while members and mentors are in the Clubhouse.

 Are you ready to invest in Boston’s youth?